BrunoZell/ask.fi/readme.md

 ## Build ⚒️

-If you want to help out in any way, contact us here:
+If you want to help out in any way, take a look at [the open issues](/issues) or contact us here:

 - Telegram: [@extremecookie](https://telegram.me/extremecookie)
 - Twitter: [@BrunoZell](https://twitter.com/BrunoZell)